robtweed/node-mwire/README.md

 To use node-mdbm in your Node.js applications, you must add:

         var mwireLib = require("node-mwire");
-        var mwire = new mwireLib.Client({port:6330, host: '127.0.0.1', poolSize:5});
+        var mwire = new mwireLib.Client({port:6330, host: '127.0.0.1', poolSize:4);

 By default, the back-end M/Wire routines in GT.M and/or Cach&#233; listen on port 6330.
 If you don't specify a poolSize, a pool of 5 connections will be created and used.
+Initial testing suggests that the optimum poolSize value is quite low - betwen 4 and 6.
+Performance appears to be adversely affected if you use too large a connection pool, so experimentation is recommended.
+For most lightly-loaded systems, the default poolSize of 5 is probably quite satisfactory.

 (*If you are using a self-contained M/DB Appliance-based system, the host should be 127.0.0.1, but you can access a remote GT.M system from Node.js by specifying its IP Address or Domain Name.
 Note that in order to access a remote GT.M system using node-mwire you must install the routines from the robtweed/mdb repository on the GT.M system*)